10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 Internal Link Screenshot (Example)

 You should have an internal linking strategy that’s designed to boost the on-page SEO of your most important articles (or pages).
-Here are a few tips to crafting an internal linking strategy that makes sense:
+Here are a few tips for crafting an internal linking strategy that makes sense:

 • Regularly link to the most important pages of your blog (the most frequently)